 Owning a dog can be highly rewarding for children of all ages.
-Learn how to successfully socialise them and foster a lasting bond.
+Learn how to successfully socialise them and foster a lasting bond including how to introduce them and importantly how they play.

 The benefits of dogs for children